History of the Jews in the Ottoman Empire: Banking and finance

 In the sixteenth century, the leading financiers in Istanbul were Greeks and Jews.
 Many of the Jewish financiers were originally from Iberia and had fled during the period leading up to the expulsion of Jews from Spain.
 Many of these families brought great fortunes with them.
 The most notable of the Jewish banking families in the 16th-century Ottoman Empire was the Marrano banking house of Mendès, which moved to and settled in Istanbul in 1552 under the protection of sultan Suleiman the Magnificent.
 When Alvaro Mendès arrived in Istanbul in 1588, he is reported to have brought with him 85,000 gold ducats.
 The Mendès family soon acquired a dominating position in the state finances of the Ottoman Empire and in commerce with Europe.

 Taxation

 Ottoman Jews were obliged to pay special taxes to the Ottoman authorities.
 These taxes included the cizye, the ispençe, the haraç, and the rav akçesi ("rabbi tax").
 Sometimes, local rulers would also levy taxes for themselves, in addition to the taxes sent to the Sublime Porte.

 Textiles

-Scholars have proposed that the thriving woolen cloth industry in 16th century Salonica may have contributed to recurring plague outbreaks in the city as Jewish textile workers were exposed to an increased risk of contracting disease in the course of handling wool for the manufacture of woolen broadcloth.
+The Jews of Salonica were well known for the spinning wool for the manufacture of broadcloth.
+However, the city was also served by large port, making it easily susceptible to infectious agents from abroad.
+Incidents of plague often affected the production of broadcloth as residents of Salonica repeatedly became ill, died or fled during outbreaks.